Non-Gaussianity in rapid-turn multi-field inflation: Summary and discussion

 In this work, we have used the $\delta N$ formalism to derive a general analytical formula for the bispectrum generated on super-horizon scales in two-field, rapid-turn models of inflation.
 We have contrasted our result with the bispectrum computed in the multi-field SRST approximation \cite{Peterson:2010mv} and have demonstrated that a rapidly turning field trajectory and non-zero cross-correlation of field perturbations at horizon crossing generate novel additional contributions to the bispectrum.
 In general, the resulting bispectrum is not of the local shape.
 In order to explicitly identify potentially large model-independent contributions, we have expressed $f_{\rm NL}$ in terms of quantities evaluated either at horizon crossing or at the end of inflation.
 Our findings do not depend on the particular dynamics of models and are applicable to any two-field attractor model of inflation.

-Additionally, we have illustrated our results through the explicit example of `angular inflation' \cite{Christodoulidis:2018qdw} and have demonstrated that contributions involving the curvature-isocurvature cross-correlation and the turn-rate are dominant.
-We have shown numerically and analytically that, within a certain parameter range, this model can generate $f_{\rm NL} \sim {\cal O}(1)$.
+Additionally, we have illustrated our results through the explicit example of `angular inflation' \cite{Christodoulidis:2018qdw} and have demonstrated that contributions involving the curvature-isocurvature cross-correlation and the turn rate are dominant.
+We have found that the resulting bispectrum shape in the angular inflation model is a linear combination of local, equilateral and flattened shapes, with the same order of magnitude for their individual amplitudes.
+Despite the combined shape, we have verified numerically and analytically that, within a certain parameter range, this model can generate the local component $f^{\rm loc}_{\rm NL} \sim {\cal O}(1)$.
 In addition to the main discussion provided in this work, which focuses on the case when the modes exit the horizon during angular phase of inflation, we have also considered the case when the horizon exit happens during the (non-rapid-turn) radial phase within the same angular inflation model.
 In the radial phase the contribution from the turn-rate and the cross-correlation is negligible, and we have found that no significant amount of non-Gaussianity is generated.
 To provide further checks of our formula, we have also applied our result to realizations of orbital inflation \cite{Achucarro:2019pux} with negligible turn-rate and cross-correlation and have verified both analytically and numerically that the produced non-Gaussianity is very small, in agreement with the general prediction for $f_{\rm NL}$ in SRST approximation \cite{Peterson:2010mv}.